afc-afc0/Sending-Automatic-Email-Response-Using-AWS-SES/README.md

 # Sending-Automatic-Email-Response-Using-AWS-SES

-Created an email service for freelance Appointment Website project.
+Created an email service for freelance project.

 1) We get the user input from Razor Page
-2) After the routing and the data binding we control if the data is valid
+2) After the routing and the data binding, we control if the data is valid through data annotations
-3) We send the validated data to AWSLibrary
+3) Controller sends the validated data to AWSLibrary
-4) Using AWS SDK we send data to SES(Simple Email Service)
+4) With AWS SDK, we send data to SES(Simple Email Service)
-5) SES sends the email to S3 storage
+5) SES sends the email to S3 for storage
 6) Client gets the response